carlsopa/acmewidget/README.md

 HOME - this just takes you back to the home screen with just text.
 VIEW - once you create a form it will appear here.
 You can then click on any form to view it.
 CREATE - This is where you will create your new forms.
 You must enter the metadata first before you can continue on to entering steps, hazards/controls.

+**NOTE**
+As of 4/14 there have been updates to the develop branch.
+Since I had already submitted previously I have left my main branch as is, but made changes to the develop branch.
+These changes include:
+- adding .htaccess file to allow routing within with docker
+- adding index.php for routing api calls instead of direct file access
+- updating front end to utilize the store for content management
+- updating to front end to allow for gathering of basic data right away instead of individual components
+- code clean up